Natural Pain Relief Tips

 There are many to choose from: lavender, camphor (in topical heat balms), chamomile and more.
 You can often find beautiful blends that can be used topically or in diffusers.

 Start with a few minutes and gradually lengthen to half an hour.
 You will find yourself refreshed and reinvigorated, with less pain overall.
 Lowering stress can also decrease inflammation.
-Matilda has some wonderful yoga sequences on our site.

 Laugh more often.
 Studies have shown that laughter actually increases pain tolerance.
 Surround yourself with people who make you happy.